bicycle-codes/debug/README.md

 ```

 #### NODE_ENV
-If you are in dev mode (`process.env.NODE_ENV === 'development'`), then this will log things in a random color if you don't call it with a namespace.
+If you are in dev mode (`process.env.NODE_ENV === 'dev'`), then this will log things in a random color if you don't initialize it with a namespace --

 ```js
 import createDebug from '@nichoth/debug'